Thewavewsp/Thewavewsp.github.io/_posts/2024-01-22-best phones.md

     </header>

     <article>
         <h2>1.
-XYZ Phone Pro</h2>
+Realme Pro</h2>
-        <p>The XYZ Phone Pro is a flagship device that boasts cutting-edge features and top-notch performance.
+        <p>The  Realme Pro is a flagship device that boasts cutting-edge features and top-notch performance.
 With a stunning display, powerful processor, and an impressive camera system, it's a top contender in the smartphone market.</p>
         <p>Key features:</p>
         <ul>
             <li>6.5-inch Super AMOLED display</li>